 Mr. Anavilok (interpretation): Thank you, Mr. Speaker.
-I would like to address my question to the Minister responsible for Qulliq Energy Corporation.
-It concerns the replacement of Kugluktuk's power plant.
+I would like to direct my question to the Minister responsible for (interpretation ends) the Qulliq Energy Corporation, (interpretation) and it concerns the replacement of Kugluktuk's power plant.
 This is a very important issue for my community, which is why I'm raising it again.